[Host Guest] 0→1 Booking Platform

 The solution

-An intuitive and reliable booking journey that enhances user confidence, reducing drop-off by 85%
+A reliable booking journey that builds user confidence, reducing drop-off from 70% to 24.5%

 Transparent